 17. Highlighted Tips

-Make those long layered tresses noticeable from a distance by dying the tips of the chocolate brown strands in a warm caramel hue.
+Make those long layered tresses noticeable from a distance by dyeing the tips of the chocolate brown strands in a warm caramel hue.
 Add curls and style the hair in a messy updo with some strands loose and an embellished crown for an elegant appeal.

 18. Blonde Balayage